 Contract Economics 101: Leveraging Process and Automation

 In our last blog, Contract Economics 101 | Focusing the Right Human Resources on the Right Business Problem, we reviewed the different roles professionals play in creating and managing contracts.
 While you may have the good fortune to have a team of attorneys in your employ, it might not make smart economic sense to dedicate them to standard contract reviews.
 Rather, it is best to ensure that those who can most economically and efficiently address the various aspects of contract lifecycle management do so.
+Quality contract management software can support this process, saving you valuable time and increasing your profit margin.

 Once the correct resources are aligned with their appropriate business processes, making these resources more efficient should then be addressed.
 Efficiencies can be gained in two areas: by introducing standardization and process, and by automating those processes that are best served through automation.
 When analyzing how and where to introduce these efficiencies, it is important to do so both in regards to the specific roles that partake in the process (General Counsel, Contract Manager, Sales VP, etc.) as well as the individual contract types (NDA, Sales Agreement, Acquisition Agreement, etc.)